vicentinileonardo/distributed-cache/README.md

 The only POST request is the one that is used to start operations for a client.

 http://localhost:3003/clients
-http://localhost:3003/clients/{client_name}   //to get list of operations for a client
+http://localhost:3003/clients/{client_name}   // to get list of operations for a client

 http://localhost:3003/l2caches
 http://localhost:3003/l2caches/{cache_name}/state